 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to \$1,905 million and \$1,710 million as of December 31, 2016 and March 31, 2016, respectively and unbilled revenue amounting to \$502 million and \$457 million as of December 31, 2016 and March 31, 2016, respectively.
-Trade receivables and unbilled revenue are typically unsecured and are derived from revenue earned from customers primarily located in the United States.
-Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Group grants credit terms in the normal course of business.
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to \$1,900 million and \$1,710 million as of March 31, 2017 and March 31, 2016, respectively, and unbilled revenue are typically unsecured and are derived from revenue earned from customers primarily located in the United States.
+Credit risk is managed through credit approximals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Group grants credit terms in the normal course of business.
 The group uses a provision matrix to compute the expected credit loss allowance for trade receivables and unbilled revenues.
-The provision matrix takes into account available external and internal credit risk factors such as credit default swap quotes, credit ratings from international credit rating agencies and the Group's historical experience for customers.
+The provision matrix takes into account available external and internal credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit default swap quotes, credit ratings from international credit risk factors such as credit rating from international credit risk factors such as credit risk factors such as credit risk factors such as credit risk factors and factor factors and factor factors are factor factors and factor factor factors are factor factor factor factor factor fa